the8472/stitch-animation/README.md

 # stitch-animation

-Linear panning detection and scene extraction using motion vectors provided by video codecs.
+Linear panning detection, scene extraction and image compositing using motion vectors provided by video codecs.

-For the moment the tool only extracts image sequences and does not align or blend them.
+Supports multi-threading, depending on CPU capacity, video resolution and passed arguments it should run 2-10x faster than normal playback speed.

-Microsoft ICE, Gimp, Photoshop or similar are recommended to merge them.
+For the moment the goal is throughput, quality of the composites comes second.

-The extraction is multi-threaded, depending on CPU performance and video resolution, it should run 2-10x faster than realtime.
+I.e. manual work is likely to outperform this tool on individual scenes.

 ![video to frame sequence to composite](doc/video,%20frames,%20composite.png)